Hideyo Noguchi: Presence of Treponema pallidum in paresis

 Wards Island State Hospital, located on an island in the East River, held the New York State Pathologic Institute and was located opposite of the Rockefeller Institute.
 Staff members at the Rockefeller Institute, Phoebus Levene and James B. Murphy worked at the Pathologic Institute and were well aware of the issue of paresis and brought this up in conversation with Hideyo Noguchi.

 When left untreated between 1911 and 1918 87% of patients suffering from neurosyphilis died and 9% improved with 3.5% seen as remissions.
 Some researchers held out some hope that understanding the pathophysiology of paresis could lead to a cure for late stage neurosyphilis.

 Noguchi decided to remove the doubt and demonstrate the presence of caustive agent in paretic brains.
 He began collecting samples from spinal cords and brains of paretic patients to determine its relationship to syphilis.

-In 1912, Noguchi had collected a total of 200 brains and 12 spinal cords samples from patients in collboration with J. W. Moore, a psychiatrist at Wards Island.
+In 1912, Noguchi had collected a total of 200 brains and 12 spinal cords samples from patients in collaboration with J. W. Moore, a psychiatrist at Wards Island.
 Eventually, he discovered the presence of Treponema pallidum in the spinal cord of a patient.
 Consequently, this discovery proved the homogeneity of a mental and physical disease and demonstrated that an organic agent could cause psychosis.
 Noguchi visited his friend and neighbor, Ichiro Hori, after his discovery.
 His friend reported that he bursted in the middle of the night, dancing and wearing nothing but his underwear, shouting, “I found it!
 I found it!"

 With this discovery, Noguchi's influence went beyond bacteriology.
 John C. Whiteborn wrote about the history of American psychiatry.
 “In the organicist tradition, the outstanding psychiatric achievement as well as the final and conclusive link in the demonstration of the etiologic role of syphilis in general paresis was Noguchi and Moore’s demonstration of the spirochete in the brains of general paretics."Before his discovery, about 20 percent of the New York State mental hospitals were patients suffering from paresis that led to a patient’s death within five to seven years.
 Noguchi allowed for these patients to be diagnosed with syphilis.
 Noguchi proved that general paresis and tabes dorsalis are late stages of tertiary syphilis of the brain and spinal cords.
 Noguchi had discovered the delayed effects that could appear ten to twenty years after infection on the nervous system.
 In 1925, Association of American Physicians granted him its prized Kober Medal for this discovery.